 Luncheon starts at 11:45 AM.

-Tickets are $40 per person through Monday, May 12 and $45 per person after May 12.
+Tickets are $40 per person through Tuesday, May 7 and $45 per person thereafter.
 High school and college students are $20.

 To pay for tickets online, use the PayPal link below.
 During the checkout process you will be able to enter the number of tickets you wish to purchase.